 Show Me the Numbers

 I wonder if there’s a better way.
-What if the order was reversed?
-What if we came together as a society and determined (1) what things we would most like to improve, (2) the best way to measure the progress, and (3) the best way to report on it and future plans?
-What if we then used this framework to guide the public conversation, media reporting, and perhaps even some press briefings by White House?
+What if we reversed the order?
+What if we came together as a society and determined (1) what areas we would most like to improve, (2) the best way to measure the progress, and (3) the best way to report on it and future plans?
+What if we then used this framework to guide public conversation, media reporting, and perhaps even some White House press briefings?

 So what’s the problem?

-The problem isn’t as much that we aren’t measuring things.
-The problem is threefold:
+The problem isn’t as much that we aren’t measuring things.² The problem is threefold:

 - There is little national and global public consensus regarding which indicators matter most.

-- There is limited accountability when it comes to moving these numbers up and publicly reporting on them in a structured way and with a regular cadence.
+- There is limited accountability when it comes to improving these numbers and publicly reporting on them in a structured way and with a regular cadence.

 - Media focus can sometimes be misplaced, haphazard, pessimistically biased, localist, and short-term focused.